thephez/docs-core/docs/examples/transaction-tutorial-simple-raw-transaction.md

 ## 3. Create raw transaction

 Using two arguments to the [`createrawtransaction` RPC](../api/remote-procedure-calls-raw-transactions.md#createrawtransaction), we create a new raw format transaction.
-The first argument (a JSON array) references the txid of the coinbase transaction from block #2 and the <<glossary:index>> number (0) of the <<glossary:output>> from that transaction we want to spend.
-The second argument (a JSON object) creates the output with the address ( <<glossary:public key>> hash) and number of DASH we want to transfer.
+The first argument (a JSON array) references the txid of the coinbase transaction from block #2 and the [index](../resources/glossary.md#index) number (0) of the [output](../resources/glossary.md#output) from that transaction we want to spend.
+The second argument (a JSON object) creates the output with the address ( [public key](../resources/glossary.md#public-key) hash) and number of DASH we want to transfer.
 We save the resulting raw format transaction to a shell variable.

 >❗️ Transaction fee warning
 >
 > **Warning:** `createrawtransaction` does not automatically create change outputs, so you can easily accidentally pay a large transaction fee.

 In this example, our input had 500.0000 DASH and our output (`$NEW_ADDRESS`) is being paid 499.9999 DASH, so the transaction will include a fee of 0.0001 DASH.
-If we had paid `$NEW_ADDRESS` only 100 DASH with no other changes to this transaction, the <<glossary:transaction fee>> would be a whopping 400 DASH.
+If we had paid `$NEW_ADDRESS` only 100 DASH with no other changes to this transaction, the [transaction fee](../resources/glossary.md#transaction-fee) would be a whopping 400 DASH.
 See the [Complex Raw Transaction subsection](../examples/transaction-tutorial-complex-raw-transaction.md) below for how to create a transaction with multiple outputs so you can send the change back to yourself.

 ```shell
 ## Outputs - inputs = transaction fee, so always double-check your math!